-While it's pretty clear now that Colin Kaepernick isn't coming back to the National Football League, the powerful impact that he made will be long-lasting.
+It’s pretty clear now that Colin Kaepernick isn’t coming back to the National Football League, as Super Bowl 2020 approaches, and we have another NFL season in the books without him, it’s time to think about his legacy.
+His powerful impact that he made will be long-lasting.
 His decision to take a knee during the national anthem, as a gesture of protest against brutality and systemic racism within law enforcement, may ultimately pave the way for more football players to eventually speak out on the issues of the day while still active in their playing careers.

 “No, that fear is still there,” Bennett responded when we put this question to him during our exclusive conversation at Open Books, a literacy non-profit in the west loop.